-If, like us, you are not keen on seeing African wildlife or any other animals locked up in cages for human viewing pleasure, then you will enjoy an afternoon or morning visit to Entebbe Zoo also known as the Entebbe Wildlife Education Centre.
+If, like us, you're not keen on seeing African wildlife or any other animals locked up in cages for human viewing pleasure, then you will enjoy an afternoon or morning visit to Entebbe Zoo also known as the Entebbe Wildlife Education Centre.
 In some respects a visit to the zoo is even better than a much more expensive safari at such national parks as Queen Elizabeth because the animals are close up, accessible yet they have their own large compounds ~ in fact in the giraffe enclosure we couldn't even see the boundary fence.
-Whilst more expensive for foreign nationals than locals, the Entebbe zoo represents good value for money, and, during less busy periods, a member of staff will act as an informative guide ~ without expecting financial recompense at the end of the tour.
-You start off, if you choose to do so, at the zoo's museum then progress around the zoo following the forest trail where you can see mammals ranging from lions, giraffes, crocodiles, rhinos to birds and butterflies in a relaxed environment.
+While more expensive for foreign nationals than locals, the Entebbe zoo represents good value for money and, during less busy periods, a member of staff will act as an informative guide ~ without expecting financial recompense at the end of the tour.
+You start off, if you choose to do so, at the zoo's museum then progress around the wildlife centre following the forest trail where you can see animals ranging from lions, giraffes, crocodiles, rhinos to birds and butterflies in a relaxed environment.
 There is a lakeside restaurant and a play area for younger kids as well.
-One word of caution; there are free running monkeys through-out the zoo and they are rabies infected so keep your distance.
+One word of caution; there are free running monkeys through-out the zoo and they are infected with rabies so keep your distance.
 They won't approach you, but will protect themselves if feeling threatened.

-The verdict of our two Ugandan student reports, Ian and Ben?
+The verdict of our two Ugandan student reporters, Ian and Ben?
 "Excellent.
 A great day out and very informative.
 Well worth a visit!"

 Visit the website www.uwec.ug

 attractions for the explorer to visit.